ros2/ros2_documentation/source/Tutorials/Actions/Writing-a-Py-Action-Server-Client.rst

 2 Writing an action client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To keep things simple, we'll scope also scope the action client to a single file.
+We'll also scope the action client to a single file.
 Open a new file, let's call it ``fibonacci_action_client.py``, and add the following boilerplate code:

 .. literalinclude:: client_0.py